rcverse/Another-Noun-Phrase-Extractor/README.md

    Carefully examine the console output and the generated log file in the `logs` directory for specific error messages from ANPE, spaCy, or Benepar.
 3. **Check File Permissions**: ANPE needs write access to install models.
 Ensure your user has permission to write to:

    * Your Python environment's `site-packages` directory (for spaCy models, typically handled by `pip`/`spacy download`).
    * The `~/nltk_data/models` directory (for Benepar models, NLTK attempts to create `~/nltk_data` if it doesn't exist).
      Permission issues can prevent downloading or cleanup.
 Running `anpe setup --clean-models` can also fail if files are locked or permissions are insufficient.
 4. **Perform a Full Cleanup**: If you suspect model corruption or inconsistent state, run the cleanup command.
 Use `--force` (or `-f`) to skip confirmation if needed:

    ```bash
    anpe setup --clean-models --force
    ```

    Check the console output of *this* command for any errors related to file removal (e.g., permission denied).
 After a successful cleanup, try running `anpe setup` again.
-5. **Transformer Model Issues**: If using a spaCy transformer model (e.g., alias `trf`), the setup attempts to install `spacy-transformers`.
+5. **Transformer Model Issues**: If using a spaCy transformer model (i.e., alias `trf`), the setup attempts to install `spacy-transformers`.
 Ensure this dependency installed correctly.
 Transformer models also rely on underlying ML frameworks (like PyTorch or TensorFlow).
 Installation issues might relate to those frameworks rather than ANPE itself.
 Check the spaCy documentation for transformer setup.
 6. **Manual Verification**: If automatic setup fails, you can manually check if the models exist in their expected locations:

    * **spaCy**: Look for model directories (e.g., `en_core_web_md`) within your Python environment's `site-packages` directory.
 Use `python -m spacy validate` to check installed models.
    * **Benepar**: Check for model directories (e.g., `benepar_en3`) inside `~/nltk_data/models/`.
 7. **Conflicting Installations**: Ensure you don't have conflicting versions of spaCy, Benepar, NLTK, or their dependencies.
 Consider using a virtual environment.
 8. **Refer to External Documentation**: For issues potentially related to the underlying libraries, consult their documentation:

    * [spaCy Documentation &amp; Troubleshooting](https://spacy.io/usage/troubleshooting)
    * [Benepar Issues](https://github.com/nikitakit/self-attentive-parser/issues)
    * [NLTK Data Issues](https://www.nltk.org/data.html)
 9. **Report an Issue**: If the problem persists after trying these steps, please [open an issue](https://github.com/rcverse/another-noun-phrase-extractor/issues) on the GitHub repository, including:

    * Your OS and Python version.
    * The ANPE version (`anpe version`).
    * The exact command you ran.
    * The full console output and relevant logs (from step 2 or 4).

+## Future Development Plans

+ANPE is under active development with several features being considered for future releases.
+This roadmap is tentative and may change.

+### 🗺️ Feature Roadmap

+- [ ] **Multilingual Support**
+  - [ ] Evaluate and integrate with multilingual versions of spaCy and Benepar
+  - [ ] Implement language-specific structural pattern detection
+  - [ ] Support for language-specific grammatical constructions

+- [ ] **Enhanced Structural Analysis**
+  - [ ] Add more granular structural labels for NP categorization
+  - [ ] Improve detection accuracy for complex syntactic patterns
+  - [ ] Support for specialized linguistic constructions (e.g., cleft sentences, extraposition)

+- [ ] **Named Entity Integration**
+  - [ ] Better integration with spaCy's named entity recognition
+  - [ ] Special handling and labeling of named entities within NPs
+  - [ ] Entity-aware filtering options

+- [ ] **Custom Pattern Definitions**
+  - [ ] Framework for user-defined structural patterns
+  - [ ] Support for domain-specific syntactic constructions
+  - [ ] Extension mechanism for custom functionality

+### 💡 Contributions Welcome!

+We welcome contributions of all kinds to help shape the future of ANPE:

+- **Feature Suggestions**: Have an idea for a feature that would make ANPE more useful?
+Open an issue to discuss it!
+- **Real-World Use Cases**: Sharing how you're using ANPE in real projects is especially valuable for prioritizing features
+- **Code Contributions**: Pull requests for bug fixes or new features are always appreciated
+- **Documentation**: Improvements to documentation, examples, or tutorials help make ANPE more accessible

+If you're interested in contributing, please check the [Contributing](#contributing) section or open an issue to start a conversation about your ideas.
+The most valuable input often comes from users with practical applications and specific needs.

 ## Citation

-I spent a lot of time for this project.
+I spent a lot of time on this project.
 If you use ANPE in your research or projects, please cite it as follows:

 ### BibTeX